fay19/System-Design-Interview-Notes/README.md

 ## 常见知识点
 - Object Storage: object storage usually store the data as objects.
 Each object include the data itself and a variable amount of metatdata.
 Facebook phones, Spotify songs, Dropbox files are all object storage.
 Amazon S3, Google cloud storage alson leveraged on object storage architecture.
-- 常见的四种NoSQL
-  - Key-Value Store: Redis, Voldemort, Dynamo
-  - Document Database: data is stored in documents, and documents are grouped in collections.
-Each document can have an entirely different structure.
-CouchDB and MongoDB.
-  - Wide-Column Database: column famililies as container of rows.
-Best suited for analyzing large dataset - Cassandra and HBase.
-  - Graph Database: store data whose relations are best reprensented in a graph.
-Data is saved in graph with nodes(entities), properties(information about the entities), and lines(connections between the entities).

 ## Distributed System Design Basics
 - [SQL and NoSQL](basics/sql-vs-nosql.md)